OpenFPGAduino/docs/start_up_step_by_step/README.md

 Press the API button, you will see the API you can use in the program.

 ## 11 run the code
-Press the run button, the program you write will download to the braod, compile and run in the broad.
+Press the run button, the program you write will download to the broad, compile and run in the broad.
 See the RGB led change its color by your control.

 ![](led.jpg)

 ## 12 check the output and error message
-The compile error will display in the error label and you can currect it.
+The compile error will display in the error label and you can correct it.
 The output of the program will display in the log label

 ![](console.jpg)

 ## 13 Save the code
 Press the save button and input the file name.
-The program you wirte will save in the broad.
+The program you write will save in the broad.
 And the code can be load by using load example stage.

 ## 14 Extend the broad.
-Comming soon
+Coming soon